|Atheist badges. (Photo credit: Wikipedia)|

 I am an atheist in that I do not accept the theistic belief claim (i.e., some god or gods exist).
-Atheism is about my lack of acceptance of this claim and entails nothing else - no worldview, belief system, philosophy, or religion.
+Atheism describes my lack of acceptance of this claim and entails nothing else - no worldview, belief system, philosophy, or religion.
 To be an atheist, I don't have to be 100% certain that no gods exist; my atheism is simply my lack of theistic belief.

 But I have many other beliefs that do form a cogent system or worldview.
 Besides not being a theist, I am convinced that theistic belief is something with which humanity would be better off without.
-In this way, it would probably be accurate to describe me as anti-theistic because I am actively opposed to theism.
+In this way, it would probably be accurate to describe me as anti-theistic because I am opposed to theism.
 That is, I start with atheism (i.e., I am without theistic belief) and go an additional step whereby I am willing to label theistic belief as a problem in need of solutions.

 What I am not, and I want to be very clear about this, is an anti-theist.
-I am actively opposed to theistic belief but not to believers themselves.
+I am actively opposed to theistic belief but not to religious believers themselves.
 To oppose theists, as opposed to theism, would suggest that I have given up on them.
-This is simply not the case.
+This is not the case.

 I place myself between these two groups.
 I am an anti-theistic atheist who recognizes that many theists have tremendous good in them and great potential to be valuable contributors to society.
 I reject their claim that they would devolve into a mob of degenerates without their god-belief.
 I think they are better than this.
 At the same time, I'm not content to sit idly by because I think there is too much at stake.
 Thus, I recognize that I need to reach out both to theists and to atheists who are not yet anti-theistic.